Mayan Kiir: Professional career

 On April 9, 2022, Kiir made his professional debut with Cobra Sport in the Basketball Africa League (BAL).
 He had a double-double of 18 points and 22 rebounds in a loss to Zamalek, setting a league record for most rebounds in a game.
 Kiir averaged 18.8 points and a league-leading 11.2 rebounds in five games in the Nile Conference, as Cobra finished in the fifth place.

-Westchester Knicks (2022–present)
+Westchester Knicks (2022)

 On October 24, 2022, Kiir joined the Westchester Knicks training camp roster.
 He was picked by the Knicks in the 2022 NBA G League draft with the 15th overall pick, becoming the first BAL player to be selected in an NBA G League draft.
+However, he was waived on December 29.

 Personal

 Kiir is the cousin of Mangok Mathiang, a professional basketball player who has played for the National Basketball Association (NBA) team Charlotte Hornets.